dostonnabotov/falcons-project/README.md

 # 🌳👨‍🎓 Green Falcons

-A small project for my friend, Nizomiddin
+A small project for my friend and his team (Green Falcons)